Contents

 “Blossoms Shanghai” and “The Long Season”

-“Blossoms Shanghai” and “The Long Season” both belong to the chronicler school.
-People often feel helpless in the course of the world’s development.
+“Blossoms Shanghai” and “The Long Season” both belong to the chronicler tradition.
+In them, people are overwhelmed by the movement of history and by forces larger than themselves.

 /img/2024观剧总结和“命运”相处的几种方式.en-20240523093500944.webp